lynchd26/Frontier-Multisig/docs/proposal/proposal.md

 ### Introduction

-> A multisignature ethereum wallet which allows multiple users to approve or deny transactions before the funds are deducted from said wallet.
-A primary user will create the wallet and give a key to other users so that they can vote to approve or deny transactions.
+> We want to design a web application that allows users to create and use cryptocurrency wallets with an additional layer of security.
+Each wallet allows the creator to add secondary wallet holders so that it is shared between whoever is given access.
+This is called a multisignature wallet, and allows users to approve or deny if another wallet holder makes a transaction with the funds held within the wallet.
+Each wallet is on the ethereum blockchain which means a higher level of security is provided as all transactions will be stored in an immutable database, the blockchain.

 ### Outline